toriihq/handbook/technology/open_source.md

 This can take two forms:

 1. Releasing code that was useful for us.
-Our public code repos are listed here: [public GitHib repos](https://github.com/toriihq?type=public).
+Our public code repos are listed here: [public GitHub repos](https://github.com/toriihq?type=public).
 2. Contribute to open source software we use by submitting PRs.